-777 778 iii.
-Operate primarily for students by students with funds disbursed through a university operating
+Formatted: Numbered + Level: 1 + Numbering Style: A, B, C, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5"

+Deleted: SA Deleted: SA
-781 782 783 F. Funding from the monies collected through the Student Activities Fee may be provided directly to an organization, which applies for and receives "by-line" funding status, outside of the established Student Activities Funding Commission or Graduate and Professional Student Activities Funding Commission processes.
-In addition to the general criteria set out above, an organization wishing to receive by-line funding must demonstrate:

-Its activities are of direct and primary benefit to the entire Cornell community represented by the respective assembly; and

-It has a demonstrated budgetary need equivalent to at least 50 cents per student per year.

-G. The SA and the GPSA may also elect to provide by-line funding for other programs and services, which are not registered organizations (e.g., Students Helping Students, club insurance) but whose organizational structure and programs and services are consistent with the criteria outlined above for by-line funded organizations.
-Such funding would require the approval of the respective assembly and the President of the University.

-H. The SA and the GPSA will ensure that an appropriate balance is maintained between funds allocated to byline funded organizations and the Student Activities Funding Commission or Graduate and Professional Student Activities Funding Commission, respectively.
-The SA and GPSA shall allocate no less than 35% of their respective Student Activity Fees to the applicable Finance Commission for disbursement among nonby-line funded organizations.

-The SA shall ensure that the Student Activity Fee is an even dollar amount without change.
-The SA shall be permitted to increase the Student Activities Funding Commission's allocation above their request to reach an even dollar amount.

-Neither a check-off option nor an option to pay an amount in addition to the established Student Activity Fee for specific programs or services will be allowed for purposes of exempting a student from paying the full amount of the Student Activity Fee, due to the funding instability inherent in administering such a system.
-Exceptions may be considered if recommended and approved by the respective assembly and approved by the President of the University.

-K. These guidelines and the procedures established in accordance therewith shall be reviewed by the SA and the GPSA and a representative of the President of the University at least every four years in a non-fee-setting
+- iv.
+Have an advisor to assist with oversight of the university operating account. - F. Funding from the monies collected through the Student Activities Fee may be provided directly to an organization, which applies for and receives "by-line" funding status, outside of the established Student Activities Funding Commission or Graduate and Professional Student Activities Funding Commission processes.
+In addition to the general criteria set out above, an organization wishing to receive by-line funding must demonstrate: - Its activities are of direct and primary benefit to the entire Cornell community represented by the respective assembly; and - ii.
+It has a demonstrated budgetary need equivalent to at least 50 cents per student per year. - G. The Assembly and the GPSA may also elect to provide by-line funding for other programs and services, which are not registered organizations (e.g., Students Helping Students, club insurance) but whose organizational structure and programs and services are consistent with the criteria outlined above for by-line funded organizations.
+Such funding would require the approval of the respective assembly and the President of the University. - H. The Assembly and the GPSA will ensure that an appropriate balance is maintained between funds allocated to by-line funded organizations and the Student Activities Funding Commission or Graduate and Professional Student Activities Funding Commission, respectively.
+The Assembly and GPSA shall allocate no less than 35% of their respective Student Activity Fees to the applicable Finance Commission for disbursement among non-by-line funded organizations. - I. The Assembly shall ensure that the Student Activity Fee is an even dollar amount without change.
+The Assembly shall be permitted to increase the Student Activities Funding Commission's allocation above their request to reach an even dollar amount. - J. Neither a check-off option nor an option to pay an amount in addition to the established Student Activity Fee for specific programs or services will be allowed for purposes of exempting a student from paying the full amount of the Student Activity Fee, due to the funding instability inherent in administering such a system.
+Exceptions may be considered if recommended and approved by the respective assembly and approved by the President of the University. - K. These guidelines and the procedures established in accordance therewith shall be reviewed by the Assembly and the GPSA and a representative of the President of the University at least every four years in a non-feesetting year.

+Formatted: Numbered + Level: 1 + Numbering Style: A, B, C, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5"

+Formatted: Numbered + Level: 1 + Numbering Style: A, B, C, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5"

+Formatted: Numbered + Level: 1 + Numbering Style: A, B, C, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5"

+Formatted: List Paragraph, Numbered + Level: 1 + Numbering Style: A, B, C, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5"